 Nope.
 If that were the case, why did Jesus do it (John 13:29)?
 Jesus didn’t need to curry favor with God.

 “He’s addressing the idolatry of the rich young ruler.”

 Nope.
-Wrong Gospel.
-In Matthew’s account, Jesus tells a rich young ruler to sell his stuff (Matt.
-19:21-23), but here in Luke, Jesus is talking to his disciples.
+Wrong story.
+In Luke 18, Jesus tells a rich young ruler to sell his stuff, but here in Luke 12, Jesus is talking to his disciples.
 So what is he saying?

 It’s about heavenly treasure